- March 22, 2016

 The CAMT Exam is 100 questions timed for two hours and thirty minutes.
 Learn more about the CAMT exam.

-All CAMT designates are eligible to become AIME members.
-AIME membership does not affect the validity of your CAMT designation.
+All CAMT credential holders are eligible to become AIME members.
+AIME membership does not affect the validity of your CAMT credential.

 For more information, contact NAAEI at 703-518-6141 or your state or local affiliate.
 NAAEI wants your feedback on the CAMT program.
 Please contact the Education Institute to submit your comments, concerns and questions on the design, content and delivery of the program and exam.